obbish/lpadmin_easy_add/README.md

 -------------------
 - first configure it like this
   - copy the script to your computer, name it scriptname.sh
-  - define your printers printers in the first section
+  - open in text editor to define your specific printers
   - the script has instructions how to modify for more printers

 - then use it like this